SteveMan67/facebook-car-finder/README.md

 `FACEBOOK_URL`

 Chooses the facebook page to scrape.
-I set it to search for stickshifts within 100 miles of tulsa.
 You can just go to facebook, apply the filters you want (assuming they work, which is not a given), copy that url and put it here.

 `PURGE_DB_ON_START`